EikichiTY/ML_Face_Recognition/README.md

 ## Description

-The objective of this project is to develop a facial recognition model using neural networks (supervised learning) in Python.
-The model used is a Convolutional Neural Network (CNN).
-It used with a webcam implementation to identify whether image contains the face of a specific person.
-Real-time face detection and classification are performed using a webcam to showcase the model's ability to differentiate the target person from others.
-All known faces are stored in folders inside the faces_dataset folder.
-The name of the folder provides the label.

-This project uses the face_recognition library to recognize faces in real time using a webcam.
-During training, face encodings (128-value vectors) are extracted from images in faces_dataset/ and saved as .npy files.
-These files store both individual encodings and their average (_mean.npy) for each person.
-Later, during testing, the system loads these .npy files to identify faces live from the webcam by comparing the live encoding to the saved ones.
+This project is a facial recognition application built in Python using a Convolutional Neural Network (CNN).
+It relies on the face_recognition library to detect and recognize faces in real time through a webcam.

+Users can register themselves by taking photos directly from the interface.
+These images are saved in folders under the faces_dataset directory, with each folder representing a different person.
+During training, the app creates a 128-dimensional face encoding for each image and stores the results as .npy files.
+It also calculates the average encoding for each person.

+When testing, the system activates the webcam and compares faces captured live to the saved encodings to recognize people in real time.

 ## Features